 Taking the Lead

-If a lion has made themselves known to you, it could be a sign that you need to step up and take the lead in a given situation.
+If a lion has made themselves known to you, whether in real life, art, or the media, it can be a sign that you need to step up and take the lead in a given situation.
 Following is always easier than leading – at least when leading is done well.
-The noble lion should inspire you to stand tall and lead from the front, just as the greatest leaders throughout history have done.
+Yet the noble lion is an inspiration to lead.
+Stand tall and lead from the front, just as the greatest leaders throughout history have done.

 The lion spirit encourages you to speak your truth.
 As the saying goes, “Speak out, even if your voice shakes.”
 If you face a situation that fills you with crushing self-doubt, remember to summon your inner lion or lioness.

-Even in periods of insecurity or nervousness, the lion inspires you “act as if” or, in other words “fake it ‘til you make it.”
+Even in periods of insecurity or nervousness, the lion inspires you “Act as if” or, in other words “Fake it ‘til you make it!”
 Act as if you’re cool, calm, and collected, and you will be so.
 Act as if you are successful, and you will manifest it!

 This video from Africa Wild Animals (warning – It’s pretty brutal) depicts the protectiveness of the lion for a member of his pride:

 Like the wolf and the bear power animals, the lion reminds you to protect those you hold dear.
 If someone you love is being mistreated in any way, summon the full power of your inner lion or lioness to protect them.